dozmus/csar/design-docs/Specification and Time Plan.md

 ========

 # Project Title
-Candidates:
-* CSAR: Versatile Code Search and Refactor Framework
-* CSAR: Query-Driven Code Search and Refactor Framework
+csar: Query-driven Code Search and Refactoring Framework

 # Problem
 There is a lack of tools which provide flexible searching for code, most offer plain-text and regular expression comparisons.
 This yields inaccurate results due to the rigidness of these comparison types.